matthias-stemmler/annimate/docs/user-guide/src/installation.md

 On macOS, Annimate comes as a macOS Application Bundle (`.app` file) packaged in a `.tar.gz` archive.
 It can update itself automatically whenever a new version of Annimate becomes available.

-> **Note:** Installing Annimate on macOS does _not_ require administrator permissions unless it is installed into a protected folder such as `/Applications` that requires adminitrator permissions.
-However, installing it into a protected folder is discouraged because it will not be able to update itself automatically.

 There are two different versions of the Application Bundle for different types of processors:

 - Apple silicon processors (for newer Mac computers, starting from late 2020)